jacwilso/GuildWars/README.md

 ## Contributions ##
 Name          | Contribution %
 --------------|----------------------
-Kento Okamoto | CONTRIBUTION PERC
+Kento Okamoto | See Personal README
-Jacob Wilson  | CONTRIBUTION PERC
+Jacob Wilson  | See Personal README
-Zheming Deng  | CONTRIBUTION PERC
+Zheming Deng  | See Personal README

 ## Other Things ##